 These brands capitalize on the current frenzy of online buying due to government-imposed lockdowns and position the companies for the future.
 Once consumers are free to roam the stores and examine the shelves, a slight downturn is expected.

-But analysts predict eCommerce for food and beverage will rise again after a slight dip.
-And on-line only brands future-proof this dip, as they will not be available in brick-and-mortar stores.
+But analysts predict CPG eCommerce for the B2C and B2B beverages & food sector will rise again after a slight dip.
+And online-only brands future-proof this dip, as they will not be available in brick-and-mortar stores.

 Better use of data

-Better use of data is one of the most impactful trends in digital transformation for CPG.
-According to Deloitte, CPG companies have been spending about 8% year over year in technology.
+Better use of data is one of the most impactful trends in digital transformation in manufacturing.
+According to Deloitte, CPG companies have been spending about 8% year over year on technology.
 And while they are collecting vast quantities of data, they aren’t using it wisely.
 The continuum Deloitte describes looks like this: